steem-third-party/ganymede/README.md

 *Ganymede, Jupiter's largest satellite, by Voyager 1 on the afternoon of March 5, 1979 from a range of 253,000 kilometers (151,800 miles).*

-This project also serves to demonstrate a Ruby on Rails project that can access the STEEM blockchain using the [Radiator](https://github.com/inertia186/radiator)gem.
+This project also serves to demonstrate a Ruby on Rails project that can access the STEEM blockchain using the [Radiator](https://github.com/inertia186/radiator) gem.

 ---